 If you want to update an existing Segment, you should change the rule and click on the Update segment button.
-If you are using this Segment as a trigger in the Segment entry/exit based automation, you will need to choose whether you want to trigger the workflow for the contacts affected by rule update.
+If you are using this Segment as a trigger in the Segment entry/exit-based automation, you will need to choose whether you want to trigger the workflow for the contacts affected by the rule update.

-⏲️When you are building a new Segment or updating an existing one, the number of contacts you have will have a direct impact on the processing time.
-While it takes a few seconds to process a 10k contacts' list, it may take up to a minute for 100k.
+⏲️When you are building a new Segment or updating an existing one, the number of contacts you have will directly impact the processing time.
+While it takes a few seconds to process a 10k contacts list, it may take up to a minute for 100k.

 Didn't find the answer to your question?
 Reach out to our Support Team via in-app chat or at [email protected].